How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Are there any exceptions to the 20-week timescale?

 Yes.
 The regulations allow exceptions including school holidays of more than 4 weeks, late receipt of professional advice, the child being absent for more than 4 weeks, and exceptional circumstances.
-The LA must give you written reasons if it relies on an exception.
+The local authority must give you written reasons if it relies on an exception.

 Why does the school holiday exception cause delays?